 But we had a bit of a discussion over the gaiters from the steering rack.
 I always make a tiny hole in them to avoid them blowing up when on full lock.
 But according to the mechanic they should be completely closed, and as such should be rejected.
 As he saw my point we settled on an emergency plan in case there would be a (random) verification check by the RDW.
 The plan wasn't necessary.

 Also nice to see some other wedges in his workshop, like one of his own TR7V8's patiently awaiting some much needed attention ...

-and this genuine TR8 DHC from a customer ...
+and this rather nice and genuine TR8 DHC from one of his customers ...